 Failure to take all reasonable steps to comply with a compliance notice is an offence against the IP Act.

 If the time has expired, then an agency may not request extra time.
-This means it is very important that an agency tell the Office of the Information Commissioner if it is having any difficulties or issues complying with the compliance notice so that the time does not expire before they can request an extension.
+This means it is very important that an agency advise the Office of the Information Commissioner if it is having any difficulties or issues complying with the compliance notice so that the time does not expire before the agency can apply for an extension under section 159 of the IP Act.

 On receiving a request for an extension of time, the Information Commissioner may: